The moment has arrived.

 The day was just about as perfect as it could get.
 The brisk December air kept the clouds and pollution away and we had clear blue skies during our entire time at the site.

-The Mutianyu Great Wall is narrower than other sections at 4 metres wide, but with very little crowds and 2.5 km of tourist free walking, it felt very spacious.
+The Mutianyu Great Wall is narrower than other sections at 4 meters wide, but with very little crowds and 2.5 km of tourist-free walking, it felt very spacious.

 We stopped regularly to check out the watchtowers and look over the wall at what was once Mongolia.

-- Admission 40 Yuan
+- Admission 45 Yuan